 STOP THE TRAFFIK Australia has been working in this area with partners for over 12 years and is a coalition of organisations working together to prevent, disrupt and end slavery.
 The ways we best achieve this is by becoming informed, educated and motivated.

-Through a grant from the Department of Home Affairs, we are offering school-based sessions to help people not only understand what is happening – but also know our part in how we can be involved in stopping and further preventing it.
-There is no cost to the school.
+These sessions to help people not only understand what is happening – but also know our part in how we can be involved in stopping and further preventing it.

 The following form needs to be completed by a teacher (or equivalent) indicating when you would like us to consider conducting seminars at your school.